SMKPMUTHUMADASAMY/Hr-Attrition-Dashboard-Analysis/README.md

 🎯 Objective:
 To help organizations understand the drivers of employee attrition through data visualization and generate data-backed HR strategies for employee engagement and retention.

-📸 Sample Dashboard View:
-(Add a screenshot here showing your dashboard — optional but highly recommended)